FortisCopyright © David Boettcher 2005 - 2024 all rights reserved.

 The advert by Harrods reproduced here from The Sketch of March 1917 is interesting, it says that Harrods test each watch in water for 14 days before putting it on sale, and that they guarantee it for three years.

 The watch was available with a nickel case at two pounds and ten shillings, or a silver case at four pounds and four shillings.
 The price difference is quite significant, the silver case nearly doubles the price!
 My watch has a nickel case so it is not hallmarked and cannot be dated from the hallmark date letter.

 The Harrods advert says that the Aquatic watch was specially made for Harrods and could be be obtained anywhere else in the Kingdom.
 This situation didn't last, in 1917 the company of Lawrence & Laurence Ltd., Watchmakers to the Admiralty, were advertising the Aquatic watch.
 The price was higher than Harrods at three pounds for a nickel case and five pounds for a silver case.
 This was an expensive wristwatch at the time.

 Fortis and Harwood

-The Harwood automatic watch was launched at the Basle fair in 1926 and Fortis became the world's first serial manufacturer of automatic wristwatches.
-The movement was based on an ébauche manufactured by A. Schild with added automatic winding gear.
 In 1928 the Harwood Self-Winding Watch Co. was founded to finance advertising, promotion and sales support for the watches, and to hold Harwood's patents.
-This company collapsed as a result of the global economic crisis triggered by the Wall Street crash in October 1929, leaving the field open for others to create self winding watches.
+This company collapsed and was declared bankrupt in 1929 as a result of the global economic crisis triggered by the Wall Street crash in October 1929, leaving the field open for anyone to create self winding wristwatches.